almaideen/House-Price-Prediction/README.md

 **Deployment**

 Streamlit is the webframework used to build app for the business problem and deployed on Streamlit Cloud.
-You can access the app using the [link] (https://us-house-price-prediction.streamlit.app/).
+You can access the app using the [link](https://us-house-price-prediction.streamlit.app/).